Rob Johnson (baseball): Seattle Mariners

 In 2009, Johnson cracked the opening day roster with the Mariners for the first time in his career.
 Primarily used as a back-up catcher in the beginning on the season, Johnson later became the a starter due to his good rapport with the Mariners' pitching staff and an early season injury to primary catcher Kenji Johjima.
 When Johjima was activated from the disabled list Johnson again became the back-up catcher.
 However, Johjima again went on the disabled list in late-May and Johnson became the primary catcher again.
 Mariners manager Don Wakamatsu stated that Johnson handled the pitching staff better than Johjima.

 On June 13, Johnson was placed on the bereavement list to respond to a "family emergency".
 On June 19, he was activated from the bereavement list.

 In a 7–6 Mariners win over the Boston Red Sox, Johnson tied a club record with three doubles in one game on July 3.
 His third double of the game became the decisive hit as it scored the winning run for the Mariners in the top of the 11th inning in Fenway Park.

 At season's end it was reported that Johnson would undergo three surgeries, the first on his left hip, the second on his right hip and the third on his left wrist.
-He is expected to make a recovery in time for spring training.
-Johnson's hip ailments were detected during an MRI exam on October 5 in Seattle, Washington.
-It is a similar injury sustained by the New York Yankees third baseman Alex Rodriguez.
+He was expected to make a recovery in time for spring training.
+Johnson's hip ailments were detected during an MRI exam on October 5 in Seattle.
+It was a similar injury sustained by Alex Rodriguez of the New York Yankees.